sh3rqxs/plant-buddy/tutorial.md

 app.whenReady().then(createWindow);
 ```

 The `BrowserWindow` is how Electron creates a window on your desktop.
 Inside it we define how that window looks and behaves.
-These are called attributes, and here are the most relevant ones: `width` and `height` to set a fixed window size, and `alwaysOnTop: true` so your plant buddy stays visible on your desktop.
+These are called attributes, and here are the most relevant ones: `width` and `height` to set a fixed window size, and `alwaysOnTop` so your plant buddy stays visible on your desktop.
 The last line tells Electron to wait until the app is ready before creating the window and loading `index.html` into it.

 Then add this line at the very top of your `main.js`: